“Music making is a never-ceasing process of change and progress.”

 Whether at a festival, in your community, or at school, challenge yourself to explore new genres and creative outlets.

 Gather the know-how to be employed in the music industry, uphold a sustainable music career, and pursue entrepreneurial activities – e.g., organize and promote your own concerts, perform gigs, record, build networks, and so forth.

 7. Take Smart Risks

-Whether you opt to produce your own concerts, compete, take auditions, or apply for other opportunities, seize chances because risk-taking and artistic success go hand in hand.
+Whether you opt to produce your own concerts, enter competitions, try new collaborations, or whatever, seize chances, because risk-taking and artistic success go hand in hand.